Poprostulesny/Unix_Backup_C/README.md

 ### Restore flow
 - Command: `restore <destination> <backup>`.
-- Parent blocks SIGUSR1, broadcasts pause to the process group, waits for ACKs (SIGUSR1 handler increments a counter).
+- Parent broadcasts pause to the process group (`SIGUSR1`), then waits for per-child ACKs delivered on `SIGRTMIN`.
 - Phase 1: walk `backup`, copying missing or changed files/symlinks to `destination` (creating directories first).
 - Phase 2: walk `destination` and delete entries that do not exist in `backup`.
 - Permissions and timestamps preserved; paths are created if missing.